MatMoore/python-build-tools-demo/README.md

 - Who's still using python 2 on their projects?

 ### Virtualenv = a copy of your interpreter and packages
+Normally when you install stuff through the `pip` command, you are installing it to some site-packages directory somewhere.

+If you have a lot of different projects, they will all share the same dependencies, and your development environment will be different to production.

+We use virtualenvs to solve this problem.
+A virtualenv is a project-specific directory that dependencies can be installed to, so you can isolate the dependencies from different projects and manage them separately.

-*A virtualenv* is a tool for installing stuff into a specific directory, so you can have a different set of dependencies for different projects.
-A virtualenv contains its own copy of the python interpreter used to create it, and its own copy of pip.
+It contains its own copy of the python interpreter used to create it, and its own copy of pip.

+There are two tools to create virtualenvs:
+- virtualenv is the original tool, and needs to be itself installed through pip
+- on newer versions of python you can just run `python -m venv DIRECTORY` to create one

+Virtualenvs shouldn't be checked into github, because they can contain code that is compiled for a particular platform.
+Instead you should create the virtualenv when you check out a project to work on (or use a tool that does this for you).

+After creating a virtualenv, running `source bin/activate` will "activate" it.
+This changes your path variables so that `python` and `pip` point to the ones inside your virtualenv.
+You should see the name of the virtualenv added to your shell prompt.

+When you're done working inside the virtualenv, run `deactivate` to go back to your normal shell.

+#### Try it out
 - Create one and look inside
 - Activate and deactivate
 - Check you are isolated from system packages